friendlyanon/cmake-init/cmake-init/templates/common/BUILDING.md

 cmake --build build --config Release
 ```

+### Building with MSVC

+Note that MSVC by default is not standards compliant and you need to pass some
+flags to make it behave properly.
+See the `flags-windows` preset in the
+[CMakePresets.json](CMakePresets.json) file for the flags and with what
+variable to provide them to CMake during configuration.

 ## Install

 This project doesn't require any special command-line flags to install to keep